strika/cryogen-website/resources/templates/md/pages/papers.md

  :page-index 0
  :navbar? false}

+#### The Imitation Game by Alan Turing

+Alan Turing was interested in the question "Can machines think?".
+Since the question is unambiguous, Turing decided to replace it with another one that's expressed in relatively unambiguous words.
+He described a game called the Imitation Game.

+The game is played by three parties: A is a computer, B is a person and C is an interrogator.
+The interrogation asks questions through a chat system and he's goal is to find out which one of the 2 parties is the computer.
+If the computer can "trick" the interrogator and pass as human in high percentage of cases, it wins the game and it is said to have some properties related to thinking.

+In the paper, Turing discusses the proposed question and if the question is worth asking.
+He describes the digital computer involved in the game and some limitations obstacles that one should consider when building the computer.
+He argues that one of the best ways to build the computer that can pass the test is with machine learning.

+The paper appeared in 1950 in Computing machinery and intelligence.
+Since then it was widely cited and criticized.
+One of the critiques is that by following the rules of the game, you won't build a computer that can think.
+Instead, the machine will end up in the local minimum - it will be good at pretending to be human in the Imitation Game but not much else.
+Nevertheless, the paper was very influential and it planted the seed for a new branch of research in the artificial intelligence field.

 #### Lisp: A Language for Stratified Design by Harold Abelson and Gerald Jay Sussman

 The paper was published in 1987 by two MIT professors Abelson and Sussman.